 - a.
-Referred to as svr_source in any CLI commands. - 2.
-The destination (target) DCT server is installed in a separate Kubernetes cluster. - a.
 It is the same version as the initial DCT server when the backup is taken. - b.
-Referred to as svr_target in any CLI commands. - 3.
+Referred to as svr\target in any CLI commands. - 3.
 Ability to share backup files from initial to destination environments. - 4.
 Sufficient access to perform various kubectl commands on both the initial and destination clusters.